Genga28/covid-contact-page/README.md

 This is a contact page which describes about the working of Disease outbreak portal and acts as a communicator between the user and the admin

-This page is made using Django Frame work
+This page is made using Django Frame work, used unsplash to dynamically update the images and Bootstap for css

-Then i deployed this application in cloud application called pythonanywhere
+Then I deployed this application in cloud application called pythonanywhere

 # Deployment